 You need to supply the following information in the small estate affidavit.

+A small affidavit does not need to be filed with a court.
 You can find the small estate affidavit form from the Illinois Secretary of State online or in person at your local circuit county clerk’s office.
 Once it’s filled out, make at least one extra copy of the affidavit.
 The form must be notarized, so make sure you don’t sign it until you can do so in the presence of a notary public.
 You’ll also need to attach a copy of the death certificate and a certified copy of the will, if there is one.

 To learn how to administer an estate once the Small Estate Affidavit has been filed, check out our article: How to Administer an Estate in Illinois.